Last updated: 23rd Jan, 2024

 The following is a detailed comparison between transfer learning and fine-tuning, highlighting the differences between the two concepts along with examples for each point:

-The following picture represents the difference between transfer learning and fine tuning.
+The following picture represents the difference between transfer learning and fine-tuning or full fine-tuning.
 The left one represents transfer learning and the right one represents fine tuning.

 - Transfer Learning: Focuses on transferring general knowledge from one domain to another.
 It often involves using the same objective function and may freeze certain layers to retain general features.